ibm-cloud-docs/pattern-webapp-openshift-vpc/networking-design.md

 In a cloud deployment architecture, a Public Zone is a network segment placed between an organization's internal and external networks, typically the Internet.
 Its purpose is to provide additional security by isolating internet-facing services and workloads from the internal network, protecting sensitive data and critical systems from potential security threats originating from the internet.

-- The HomeDIY -commerce application's internet-facing static content (Presentation Layer) is deployed in IBM Cloud Object Storage (ICOS).
+- The HomeDIY -commerce application's internet-facing static content (Presentation Layer) is deployed in IBM Cloud Object Storage.

-- Static contents like HTML, JavaScript, and Images/Videos are served from ICOS to internet users.
+- Static contents like HTML, JavaScript, and Images/Videos are served from IBM Cloud Object Storage to internet users.

-- All requests reaching ICOS are via Cloud Internet Services (CIS), which acts as a public/global load balancer with DDoS protection.
+- All requests reaching IBM Cloud Object Storage are via Cloud Internet Services (CIS), which acts as a public/global load balancer with DDoS protection.

 - CIS has multiple Point of Presence (PoP) locations for Content Delivery Network (CDN) capability, improving user experience and application performance.